cristian-hurdubai-sv/bootstrap/docs/plugins/search.md

       fragmentDelimiter: ' ... ' # Delimiter string used to concatenate fragments.
 Defaults to " ... ".
 ```

 **Note:** the highlight search term feature uses `ts_headline` which has been known to potentially impact performance.
-You only need this minimal config to disable it should you have issues:
+You only need this minimal config to disable it should you have issues: `useHighlight: false`

 ## Tech Stack